a-sadegh63/iv-select/README.md

 `$('#select-id').val(); //use jQuery native val function to get iv_select value` `$('#select-id').val('volvo'); //use jQuery native val function to get iv_select value` `$('#select-id').val(['volvo', 'saab']); //set value of a multiple HTML select`
+3. **Initialize value**
+to set initialize value (default value) for iv_select, you must have a data-iv-init-value attribute in the HTML select before converting it to iv_select.

 ***Function Reference***
 | function          | arguments                                                                             | return value                                        |